-finalizing § 49.10(e)(1) through (4) generally as proposed, with modifications and textual clarifications in response to public comments.
-The final rule sets forth the specific requirements SDRs will need to satisfy under § 49.10(e): (i) accept corrections for errors reported to, or erroneously not reported to, the SDR until the end of the record-keeping retention period under § 49.12(b)(2); (ii) record corrections as soon as technologically practicable after accepting the corrections; (iii) disseminate corrected SDR data to the public and the Commission, as applicable; and (iv) establish, maintain, and enforce policies and procedures designed to fulfill these responsibilities under § 49.10(e)(1) through (3).
+Final § 49.10(e) requires an SDR to accept corrections for errors in SDR data that was previously reported, or erroneously not reported, to SDRs.
+The Commission is finalizing 49.10(e)(1) through (4) generally as proposed, with modifications and textual clarifications in response to public comments.
+The final rule sets forth the specific requirements SDRs will need to satisfy under § 49.10(e): (i) Accept corrections for errors reported to, or erroneously not reported to, the SDR until the end of the record-keeping retention period under §49.12(b)(2); (ii) record corrections as soon as technologically practicable after accepting the corrections; (iii) disseminate corrected SDR data to the public and the Commission, as applicable; and (iv) establish, maintain, and enforce policies and procedures designed to fulfill these responsibilities under § 49.10(e)(1) through (3).

 In the Proposal, the Commission explained that § 49.10(e) could impose some costs on SDRs, but that the costs would not be significant and are largely related to any needed updates to SDR error correction systems.
-The Commission based its belief, in part, on the fact that SDRs are currently required to identify cancellations, corrections, and errors under parts 43 and 45.
-344 Joint SDR commented that this is an incorrect understanding because SDRs "make available facilities to reporting entities to meet their obligations to make such corrections."
-Joint SDR added: "In order for an SDR to take on the new obligation of making corrections, rather than allowing a reporting entity to submit corrections themselves, would necessitate significant changes to the SDR's systems."
-Joint SDR also stated that it would be costly to make corrections to data for dead swaps.
-They specifically explained: "This requirement would be costly for the SDRs as data will need to be maintained in a readily accessible format for an unlimited
+The Commission based its belief, in part, on the fact that SDRs are currently required to identify cancellations, corrections, and errors under parts 43 and 45.344 Joint SDR commented that this is an incorrect understanding because SDRs "make available facilities to reporting entities to meet their obligations to make such corrections."
+345 Joint SDR added: "In order for an SDR to take on the new obligation of making corrections, rather than allowing a reporting entity to submit corrections themselves, would necessitate significant changes to the SDR's systems."
+346 Joint SDR also stated that it would be costly to make corrections to data for dead swaps.
+They specifically explained: "This requirement would be costly for the SDRs as data will need to be maintained in a readily accessible format for an unlimited amount of time and the SDR will be unable to archive the data in accordance with its internal policies and procedures."
+347